jonathonwang/webpack-typescript-starter/README.md

-# Webpack-Typescript-Starter
+# Webpack-Typescript-Starter + React
-### Get started Using Webpack with Typescript
+### Get started Using Webpack with Typescript & React
 ======

 #####Install
 `npm install`
+`typings install`
 ======

 ####Webpack
-This repo comes pre-configured with sass-loader, and typescript loader
+This repo comes pre-configured with sass-loader, and typescript loader, using `.tsx` files

 `webpack` Compile Typescript and Sass assets